ClinicalBrainLab/Maximizing_Dissimilarity_in_fMRI/README.md

 # Maximizing_Dissimilarity_in_fMRI
-Refer to paper Kashyap et al, (2019)- Maximizing Dissimilarity in Resting State detects Heterogeneous Subtypes in Healthy population associated with High Substance-Use and Problems in Antisocial Personality
+Please Refer to our paper below for details.
+Kashyap et al, (2019)- Maximizing Dissimilarity in Resting State detects Heterogeneous Subtypes in Healthy population associated with High Substance-Use and Problems in Antisocial Personality.
+Human Brain Mapping

 In this work- We developed an strategy to classify subjects whose resting state pattern is most dissimilar in a large dataset of healthy individuals
 For this- We use multisession (or multirun) resting state fMRI data of 788 subjects from the Human Connectome Project

-Algorithm Development strategy
+## Algorithm Development strategy
 (1) We use Common and orthogonal Basis Extraction (Technique) to extract the common COBE component of every Subject (2) COBE is an Tensor decomposition Technique that runs on multi-session data and gives an output matrix that is shared by all the sessions
 (3) The common COBE Component of a subject can be cosidered as the signature of an indivdual's resting state (since it is present in all sessions)